apache/opennlp/README.md

 It supports the most common NLP tasks, such as tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, and coreference resolution.
 These tasks are usually required to build more advanced text processing services.
-OpenNLP also included maximum entropy and perceptron based machine learning.
+OpenNLP also includes maximum entropy and perceptron based machine learning.

-The goal of the OpenNLP project will be to create a mature toolkit for the abovementioned tasks.
+The goal of the OpenNLP project is to create a mature toolkit for the above mentioned tasks.
 An additional goal is to provide a large number of pre-built models for a variety of languages, as well as the annotated text resources that those models are derived from.

 For additional information about OpenNLP, visit the [OpenNLP Home Page](http://opennlp.apache.org/)

 Documentation for OpenNLP, including JavaDocs, code usage and command line interface are available [here](http://opennlp.apache.org/documentation.html)

-####Using OpenNLP as a Library
+#### Using OpenNLP as a Library

 Running any application that uses OpenNLP will require installing a binary or source version and setting the environment.
 To compile from source:

 * `mvn -DskipTests clean install`
 * To run tests do `mvn test`